LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/exceptions/exceptions-control-flow.rst

 .. index:: ! try catch

 JavaScript provides ``try`` and ``catch`` statements that allow us to keep our programs running even if there is an exception.
-We can tell JavaScript to *try* to run a block of code and if an exception is thrown, to *catch* the exception and run a different block of code.
+We can tell JavaScript to *try* to run a block of code, and if an exception is thrown, to *catch* the exception and run a specific block of code.
 Anticipating and catching the exception makes the exception now part of the control flow.

 .. note:: Catching an exception is also known as *handling* an exception.